felipelincoln/graph-banking/README.md

 ## Introduction
 This app exposes a few GraphQL endpoints to manipulate a sandbox database that simulates a bank.
 It is possible to open a new account, fetch account information and make currency transactions between two accounts.
-> The documentation for these features can be found here.
-[GraphBanking#summary](https://felipelincoln.github.io/graph-banking/GraphBanking.html#summary)
+> The documentation for these features can be found [here](https://felipelincoln.github.io/graph-banking/GraphBanking.html#summary).

 ## Consuming the API.
 * **Using IDEs**: If you are using some GraphQL IDE like Apollo, you can hit the endpoint https://graph-banking.herokuapp.com/ and start querying.